 why is chado falling short?

 Clear assistance and direction in the selection process.
 Recommendations by merchants and others are a valued aspect of the purchasing process.

-A browsing experience that conveys the same comfort, relaxation and
+A browsing experience that conveys the same comfort, relaxation, and

-disconnection from everyday life as an ideal tea drinking experience.
+grounding as the ideal tea drinking experience.

 A purchase process that enables them to understand the sensory qualities of tea and be confident in their purchase.

-My insights from user and stakeholder research directly contradicted with my insights from the task analysis of the existing website.
+My insights from user and stakeholder research directly contradicted my insights from the task analysis of the existing website.

 how can chado’s website be elevated to

-go above + beyond user’s expectations?
+go above + beyond users' expectations?

 reorganize the primary